wangxieric/Bias-CRS/README.md

 ```
 python run_bias_crs.py --config config/crs/tgredial/tgredial.yaml
 ```

-The evaluations were conducted over ReDIAL and TGReDIAL datasets.
+The experiments were conducted over ReDial, KGSF, KBRD and TGReDial models and evaluated on ReDIAL and TGReDIAL datasets.

 ## Data Augmentation
 The generation and preparation of the synthetic dialogues is implmented by first [data_prep_gen_*.ipynb] and then [gen_convert_*.ipynb] within the folder of data_aug (* refers to the name of datasets).